 The Legacy Project

-Looking for the Timothy J. Quinn Legacy Fund?
+Looking for the Shirley Merritt Legacy Fund?
 Click here!

 The Legacy Project gives friends and family the chance to honor the memory of a loved one by establishing a fund in their honor ($1,000 or more annually) that supports Dance Place’s NEXTgeneration Youth programs.
-Families can name their gift in support of an individual scholarship fund or in support of outreach performances and classes in schools by ReVision dance company.
+Families can name their gift in support of an individual scholarship fund or in support of outreach performances and classes in schools by Coyaba Dance Theater.
 Individual scholarships are awarded to young people currently participating in one of our many after school or summer programs.
-ReVision, a resident dance company of Dance Place, engages young people in social issues relevant to their lives.
+Coyaba, a resident dance company of Dance Place, educates young people about traditional West African dance and drumming influenced by daily life of African culture.
 Inspire a child through the stories and pearls of wisdom of your loved one with an annual family contribution.

 Learn about the current Legacy Project Honorees